What are biorhythms?

 The theory of biorhythms: A deeper dive

-The underlying theory of biorhythms rests on the principal of oscillating energy levels.
-While the term "energy levels" is easy to understand, the actual principal rests on a sinusoidal oscillation of hormonal secretion and biofeedback chemical levels which operate on different wavelengths throughout life.
-These cycles begin at birth and, with very little variation, continue throughout life.
+While the term "energy levels" is easy to understand, the actual principal is slightly more complex: Biorhythms represent sinusoidal oscillation of hormonal secretions and chemical levels which operate on different wavelengths throughout life.
+These rhythmic biological cycles begin at birth and (with very little variation) continue throughout life.

 The precise calculation of biorhythm cycles requires the following 3 equations: